 UML is becoming widely used with object-oriented technology.
 UML stands for Unified Modeling Language, a useful tool for analyzing and designing complex software systems and businesses.
 We will learn how to describe important diagrams.

-- What is modeling?

 - What is UML?

 - Behavior diagrams

 - Structure diagrams

 Lesson 13-14: UML modeling exercise